 The droughts considered here were of similar severity (Fig. 1b) and fairly moderate; droughts of this magnitude have occurred with an average frequency of approximately one per 10-15 years (Fig. 1a, @helcoski_growing_2019).
 Therefore, we excpect that most species are adapted, and individual trees acclimatized, to survive droughts of this nature.
 While the majority of trees experienced reduced growth, a substantial portion had increased growth (Fig. 1b), underlining the fact that these droughts did not induce extreme stress on the entire forest.
 It is likely for this reason, combined with the fact that many factors other than climate affect tree growth in closed-canopy forests, that our best models characterize only a modest amount of variation: 11-13% for all droughts combined, and 21-26% for each individual drought (Table 5).
 Methodologically, the moderate nature of these droughts is an advantage because our analysis considers only trees that survived all of these droughts, and we lack information on the trees that were killed.
 These are likely to be relatively modest in number, and local forest monitoring data stretching back to the late 1980s confirms that the 1999 drought did not trigger major declines in tree abundance or biomass (Anderson-Teixeira et al., in revision).
-Thus, the droughts considered here are substantially weaker than those that have triggered massive tree die-off (e.g., [@allen_global_2010]), many of which have shaped our understanding about the role of tree size [@bennett_larger_2015; @stovall_tree_2019] and–to some extent–traits underlying drought response mechanisms (@greenwood_tree_2017; @anderegg_meta-analysis_2016).
+Thus, the droughts considered here are substantially weaker than those that have triggered massive tree die-off (e.g., [@allen_global_2010]), many of which have shaped our understanding about the role of tree size [@bennett_larger_2015; @stovall_tree_2019] and, to some extent, traits underlying drought response mechanisms (@greenwood_tree_2017; @anderegg_meta-analysis_2016).
 Nevertheless, our results are consistent with findings from more extreme droughts.